 The College offers student travel and research (STAR) grants to assist students in their research related expenses or to fund attendance at conferences to which students have been invited to present their research findings.
 Grants are offered from a range of College funds such as the Antonian Fund, Carr and Stahl Fund, Peter Fitzpatrick Fund and the Chigusa Trust.

-Students may receive grants of up to £200 for each year of their degree course.
+Masters students may receive grants of up to £200 for each year of their degree course.
+DPhils may receive up to £600 for the duration of their course.

 Funding is awarded every term.
 Applications should be submitted in the term preceeding the relevant conference or fieldwork.
 Retrospective applications are not accepted.